Skip site navigation

 • The request meets institutional and regulatory standards

-DLAR consults with facility managers as needed to verify housing readiness before placing the order.
+DLAR consults with facility managers as needed to verify housing readiness before placing orders.

-5. DLAR coordinates with facility managers to ensure the arrival, housing, and care of the incoming shipment.
+3. Prior to the arrival of the animals, DLAR coordinates with facility managers to ensure the details of the arrival, housing, and care of the incoming animals.

 Approved Vendors for Rats & Mice